tolba59/Custom-WooCommerce-Tabs/README.md

 * Upload the `Custom-Woo-Tab-Titles.php` file to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress
 * That's It!

+**Note** The plugin doesn't have a settings page in the WordPress dashboard, you'll need to adjust it according to your needs by editing the `Custom-Woo-Tab-Titles.php` file, the current version was created for a fashion ecommerce website so it had tabs like *Material & Size Chart* and *Product Weight* , you can show/hide/edit name as needed.

+## Code Snippets for Edit